Pcrm dietary guidelines 2010 02 02_mk_2

 education materials should serve as a helpful learning tool, describing

-foods and quantities in familiar terms.
+foods and quantities in familiar terms

 4. The new food guide should promote optimal nutrition.
 The USDA

 cal ed for the new food guide to be based on commonly consumed foods, saying that a new food guide should be "realistic."
 Its point was that consumers should not have to seek out unusual foods in order to meet nutrient needs, a point with considerable merit.
 However, the USDA also cal ed for a new food guide "to accommodate al types of foods," a less defensible goal.
 There is no a priori reason why foods without beneficial nutritional attributes or with distinct nutritional disadvantages should be included in a food guide for the public.
 It is important not to underestimate the public's desire for better health and its wil ingness to alter maladaptive dietary habits.
 Many people make major dietary alterations, particularly in efforts to lose weight, yet have little guidance as to what constitutes a healthful regimen.
 It is also important to recognize that many people fol ow diets that are close to optimal, while others have strayed quite far from an optimal diet.
 Nutrition education materials should serve both groups.
-5. The new food guide should allow maximum flexibility for consumers

 to eat in a way that suits their taste and lifestyle while meeting

+nutritional criteria.
 Optimal dietary guidelines may be implemented in

 many varied ways, based on culture and preference.
 Nutrition education